 In January 2016, the Compensation Committee set the 2016 base salaries for our executive officers.
-The Committee considered our company's performance in 2015, including our commercial operations, clinical trial progress of our other drug candidates, job performance, internal pay alignment and equity, and marketplace competitiveness in determining the base salaries for 2016, as well as individual considerations for Dr. Levy, Dr. Huber and Dr. Yao, as described below.
-Base salary increased by 4.0% for our CEO, and base salary increased by between 0% and 20% for the other executive officers named in the table below entitled "Summary Compensation Table".
-Specifically, base salary increased by 3.0% for Mr. Gryska, 0% for Dr. Levy, 20.0% for Dr. Huber and 13.2% for Dr. Yao.
+The Committee considered our company's performance in 2015, including our commercial operations, clinical trial progress of our other drug candidates, job performance, internal pay alignment and equity, and marketplace competitiveness in determining the base salaries for 2016, as well as individual considerations for Dr. Huber and Dr. Yao, as described below.
+Base salary increased by 4.0% for our CEO, and base salary increased by between 0% and 20% for the other executive officers named in the table below entitled "Summary Compensation Table" who were then serving as executive officers.
+Specifically, base salary increased by 3.0% for Mr. Gryska, 20.0% for Dr. Huber and 13.2% for Dr. Yao.
 3.0% was the average base salary increase for all of our employees.
-The absence of any increase for Dr. Levy was due to the possibility that Dr. Levy might potentially choose to retire or move to a part-time role in 2016 rather than choose to continue as Chief Drug Development Officer.
-If Dr. Levy chose not to retire or move to a part-time role, the Committee expected that it would address any salary increase for Dr. Levy at such time.
-In April 2016, Dr. Levy informed us that he will retire from his position as Chief Drug Development Officer, effective April 30, 2016.
 In addition to the factors described above, the Committee, together with our CEO, considered other factors in increasing Dr. Huber's and Dr. Yao's salaries, principally the importance of our research and development efforts to our success and how critical each remains to the continued success of our research and development operations and our company.
 The Compensation Committee, together with our CEO, believed that these salary increases were essential to equitably adjust Dr. Huber's and Dr. Yao's salaries and to reward, incentivize and retain Dr. Huber and Dr. Yao.